Razsoriginal/Fragrance-of-Mastership/README.md

 ![App Logo](app_logo.png)

-This Flutter application is designed for Android devices and is part of The Strong Rope project, an initiative by The Strong Rope organization (https://thestrongrope.com).
+This Flutter application is designed for Android & IOS devices.
 Fragrance of Mastership provides access to various features and resources related to Islamic traditions, including Hadiths, blogs, insights, events, quizzes, notifications, and class statistics.

 ## Features